 Let’s be honest with each other.
 You could be a lot happier than you are.
 You actually know how to let yourself be happy in life already.
 But you actively prevent yourself from being happy.
 Why?

-In her book The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing (powerful title, isn’t it?)
-Bronnie Ware reported that one of the most common regrets people have when they’re lying on their death beds is that they never let themselves be happy.
+In her book The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing [AMAZON] Bronnie Ware reported that one of the most common regrets people have when they’re lying on their death beds is that they never let themselves be happy.
 They never just let go and allowed themselves to enjoy life.
 They spent their lives taking control, trying too hard to be a success, even though, in my opinion, happiness is the very measure of a successful life.
 I mean really, what’s the point in all of this if you are not happy?

 When we think of doing something that makes us happy we think it’s selfish.
-And instead we do what we think other people want us to do.
+And instead we do all the thing we think other people want us to do.